farm-ng/amiga-dev-kit/website/docs/brain/brain-next-steps.md

 ## 1. Examples

-Either navigate to the `Examples` tab located at the top of this page, or go directly to the [Examples Index](./../examples/examples_index.md), to get started on running one of the available brain ADK examples or CircuitPython examples.
+Either navigate to the `Examples` tab located at the top of this page, or go directly to the [Examples Index](/docs/examples/examples_index.md), to get started on running one of the available brain ADK examples or CircuitPython examples.

-## 2. Tutorial
+## 2. Tutorials

-Go through the [Virtual Joystick Tutorial](./../examples/virtual_joystick/00_overview.md) that walks you line-by-line through creating an Amiga brain application.
+Go through the [Brain App Tutorials](/docs/examples/examples-index#brain-app-tutorials) that walk you through creating custom applications that interact with cameras and drive your Amiga from the brain!

 ## 3. Developing Custom applications